Porky's

 Porky's is a 1981 sex comedy film written and directed by Bob Clark about the escapades of teenagers in 1954 at the fictional Angel Beach High School in Florida.
+The film stars Kim Cattrall, Scott Colomby, Kaki Hunter, Nancy Parsons, Alex Karras, and Susan Clark.

 The film influenced many writers in the teen film genre and spawned two sequels: Porky's II: The Next Day (1983) and Porky's Revenge!
-(1985), and an ashcan copy titled Porky's Pimpin' Pee Wee (2009).
-Porky's was the fifth highest-grossing film of 1982.
-The film received generally positive reviews at the time of its release, but have become more mixed-to-negative over time.
+(1985), and the followup Porky's: Pimpin' Pee Wee (2009).
+Porky's was the sixth highest-grossing film of 1982.
+The film received generally positive reviews at the time of its release, but reviews have become more mixed-to-negative over time.

 Plot

-In 1954, each boy in a group of Florida high school students plans to lose his virginity.
+In 1954, each boy in a group of Florida Angel Beach High School students plans to lose his virginity.
 They go to Porky's, a strip club in the Everglades, believing that they can hire a prostitute to satisfy their sexual desires.
-The club's proprietor, Porky, takes their money but humiliates the boys by dumping them into the swamp.
-When the group demands their money back, the sheriff, Porky's brother, drives them away but not before he extorts them for the rest of their money, further embarrassing them.
+The club's proprietor, Porky Wallace, takes their money but humiliates the boys by dumping them into the swamp.
+When the group demands their money back, Sheriff Wallace, Porky's brother, drives them away but not before he extorts them for the rest of their money, further embarrassing them.

-After Mickey, who returned to Porky's for revenge, is beaten so badly he has to be hospitalized, the gang becomes hellbent on exacting revenge on Porky and his brother, eventually sinking Porky's establishment into the swamp.
-Porky and his men, joined by the sheriff, chase the group, but the boys make it across the county line, out of Porky's brother's jurisdiction, where local police officers and the high school band meet them.
+After Mickey Jarvis, who returned to Porky's for revenge, is beaten so badly he has to be hospitalized, the gang becomes hellbent on exacting revenge on Porky and Sheriff Wallace, eventually sinking Porky's establishment into the swamp.
+Porky and his men, joined by Sheriff Wallace, chase the group, but the boys make it across the county line, out of Sheriff Wallace's jurisdiction, where local police officers and the high school band meet them.
 One of the officers, Mickey's older brother, Ted, repeatedly damages Porky's Hudson Hornet, promising to drop all charges against Porky for driving an unsafe vehicle if the night's events are forgiven.
-Because the boys are too young to have been allowed into Porky's legally, Porky and his brother agree.
+Because the boys are too young to have been allowed into Porky's legally, Porky and Sheriff Wallace agree.